About Bendy Rails

-Every rail comes with a pair of wall mounting brackets and a drop rod assembly to brace the rail to the ceiling (the drop rod can be cut to length as needed).
+Every rail comes with a pair of wall brackets and a drop rod assembly for easy installations (the drop rod can be cut to length as needed).

-Use of a Bendy Rail requires hook & glide fittings for hanging a curtain.
+Hook & Glide connectors move effortlessly in a Bendy Rail’s track.
 One pack of 11 Hook & Glide connectors is included with every Bendy Rail.
-Hook & Glide connectors glide effortlessly in a Bendy Rail’s track.

 What You'll Need

 What is the warranty on a bendy rail?

 The manufacturer's limited warranty for defects is extended to the original "end-user" purchaser.
 When installed in a commercial setting, the warranty period is for 5 years from the original date of purchase.
 When installed in a residential setting, the warranty period is for 10 years from the original date of purchase.
 Please see the AKW warranty for details.